 Scientia Academy handles its own admissions for Nursery places, application forms are available from September for the following academic yearly intake.
 You will be informed of your place on the waiting list as soon as you submit your application form.
 In order to qualify for a place in September your child needs to be 3 years old before the 31st of August.

-Admission Arrangements for Nursery Places at Scientia Nursery Academy for Academic Year 2017/2018
+Admission Arrangements for Nursery Places at Scientia Academy for Year 2019/2020

-The Application process will open from September 2017 and parents will be placed on a waiting list for admission in either January or September intake depending on child’s age .
+The Application process will open from September 2018 and parents will be placed on a waiting list for admission in either September or January intake depending on child’s age .
 Parents will be informed of their place on the waiting list.
-Please either print the form off or come in to school and obtain a Nursery Admission form from Helen in the office.
+Please either print the form off or collect a form from the school office.

 Children whose date of birth falls on or after the 01/09/2014 can apply for their child to start Nursery at the start of the next term following their child’s 3rd birthday.